MaxArt2501/object-observe/readme.md

 console.log(object.foo); // => "BAR"
 ```

-So, yeah, dirty checking. `setTimeout(..., 17)`.
-I know, it sounds lame, but now you know why I had to resolve to this.
+So, yeah, dirty checking.
+It sounds lame, but now you know why I had to resolve to this.

-On a side note, it's better not using `setImmediate` (supported by node.js and IE 10+) because it clogs the CPU with continuous computations.
-Doing a check at 60 fps at best should be enough for most cases.
+The checks are performed using `requestAnimationFrame`, with a fallback to `setTimeout(..., 17)` when it's not available.

 ## Limitations and caveats